samcofer/sol-eng-docker/k8s.md

 - why doesn't the license activation deactivate on container teardown? :(
 - pull out the launcher bits from RSP... and the RSP bits from launcher!
 - is the s6 ugliness worth it?
+- need to set up a persistent node location for the home directories...
 - what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!
     - the user that is provisioned in the session container probably has a default home directory...
     - yes, home directory does not seem to be mapped from the launcher server to the session